apache/druid/docs/operations/rule-configuration.md

 ## Set a rule

-To set a retention rule for a specific data source, send a POST request to the following API:
+To set a default retention rule for all data sources, send a POST request to the following API:

 `/druid/coordinator/v1/rules/_default`